-- ✓ Do I have proper authority to dispose of these - ✓ Are they currently subject to an access application under RTI or the IP Act? - ✓ Are they or could they be required for a legal proceedings in the future?
+- ✓ Do I have proper authority to dispose of these records? - ✓ Are they subject to a disposal freeze? - ✓ Are they currently subject to an access application under RTI or the IP Act? - ✓ Are they or could they be required for a legal proceedings in the future?